monoscope-tech/apitoolkit-landing/docs/sdks/databases/mysql/index.md

 menuWeight: 30
 ---

-# Integrating APItoolkit with MySQL
+# Integrating monoscope with MySQL

-This guide demonstrates how to integrate APItoolkit with MySQL database operations using OpenTelemetry to monitor query performance and identify issues.
+This guide demonstrates how to integrate monoscope with MySQL database operations using OpenTelemetry to monitor query performance and identify issues.

 ```=html
 <hr>